February is Black history month! Please check out the incredible classroom resources listed below.

 The Black Lives Matter Week of Action curriculum committee/working groups have compiled learning resources on the Black Lives Matter movement and the 13 principles of Black Lives Matter – from all over the country.
-This evolving folder includes lessons created by educators in Seattle, Washington, DC, and Philadelphia (and includes curriculum from 2017).
+This evolving folder includes lessons created by educators in Seattle, Washington, DC, and Philadelphia.

 Books Celebrating Black History from First Book Marketplace